PRIArobotics/HedgehogIDE/docs/plugins.md

 *IMPORTANT*: Every plugin MUST call this function after performing any of there early stage SDK calls, even those which do not perform any initialization-phase SDK calls at all.

+### SDK documentation
+Documentation on the SDK modules can be found in the sdk directory.